 - Q1: January – March

 - Q4: October – December

 After you take ASTR535 and have visited APO for three nights, you should be certified to observe at APO remotely and your name will be added to the list of trained remote observers.
 With the aid of the nightly obs-spec, you can control the awesome power of the 3.5m from the comfort of your own office/apartment/home!
 You just need to download and install the latest version of the Telescope User Interface (TUI).
-Currently TUI is supported for Mac OS 10.5 (Leopard), but that will end as of Summer 2012.
+Currently TUI is supported for Mac OS 10.6 – 10.10.

 If you applied for and were given time on the telescope, you already have an ID.
-In case you don’t know your ID, check the observing calender.
-TUI requires a password to connect to APO; they will only gives this out over thephone.
+If you don’t know your ID, check the observing calender.
+TUI requires a password to connect to APO; they will only give this out over the phone.